-Personal Finance and Algebra is a review of rates, ratios and proportions and applying these concepts to financial situations.
-Algebra is also applied to everyday financial decisions such as personal finance, planning for college, managing a household and checking/credit cards.
+Personal Finance is a review of rates, ratios and proportions and applying these concepts to financial situations.
+Algebra is also applied to everyday financial decisions such as planning for post-secondary education, managing household expenses, bank accounts, credit cards and personal loans.